aleabodo/survival-pi-docs/docs/wiki/Premium/premium.md

 ### Why is the donation website different from this one?

 I decided to not host the store website and payment method myself and rather go with the trusted service [Tebex](pagename://https://www.tebex.io/).
 It's a service that lots of servers use, including Hypixel.
 They handle all of the payment transactions and are also legally liable.
+The donation website where you buy the actual packages is https://survival-pi.tebex.io.

 ### Do I need to add my personal information?